simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ##### ECS with Fargate

-After finishing the container task definitions we can start to define ECS cluster using Fargate as the compute engine.
+After completing the container task definition, we can start defining the ECS cluster using Fargate as the compute engine.

-First we define the ECS cluster to logically group the containers that are running in the ECS cluster.
-Here we also set the capicity provider to `FARGATE_SPOT` in the hope that it will save us some money:
+First we define the ECS cluster to logically group the containers running in the ECS cluster.
+Here we also set the capacity provider to `FARGATE_SPOT`, hoping that this will save us some money<cite>[^4]:

 ```fsharp
 let clusterArgs = ClusterArgs(